How is Zeffy free?

 Next, you'll need to apply for tax-exempt status at both the state and federal levels.
 Each has different required forms and rules.

-• Federal tax exemption: To apply for federal tax-exempt status under section 501(c)(3) of the Internal Revenue Code, you must submit Form 1023 or Form 1023-EZ to the IRS.
+• Federal tax exemption: To apply be exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code, you must submit Form 1023 or Form 1023-EZ to the IRS.
 This form requires you to provide information about your nonprofit's activities, governance, finances, and proposed programs.
-Once approved, your nonprofit will be eligible to receive tax-deductible donations.
+Once approved for federal tax exemptions, your nonprofit will be eligible to receive tax-deductible donations.

 • State tax exemption: Once your nonprofit has received federal tax exemption, you are automatically exempt from Michigan state sales tax as well.
 There is no further filing that needs to be done.